 The Company currently estimates product return reserve using its own historical sales information.
-The Company regularly assesses and adjusts the estimate of accrued sales returns by updating return rates for actual industry and company trends and projected costs.
+The Company regularly assesses and adjusts the estimate of accrued sales returns by updating return rates for actual company trends and projected costs.
 While returns have historically been within our expectations, future return rates may differ from those experienced in the past.
 Changes in these estimates can have a material impact on our financial statements.
-We believe the accounting estimate related to product returns is a critical accounting estimate because it requires us to make assumptions about future potential returns and changes in demand, both of which are highly uncertain.
+We believe the accounting estimate related to product returns is a critical accounting estimate because it requires us to make assumptions about future potential returns, which are highly uncertain.